The nature and origins of the low surface brightness outskirts of massive, central galaxies in Subaru HSC: Acknowledgements

 \section{Acknowledgements}

 Thomas Jackson is a fellow of the International Max Planck Research School for Astronomy and Cosmic Physics at the University of Heidelberg (IMPRS-HD).

-The authors thank Dr. Andy Goulding for his advice and input on the use of the HSC imaging data and Dr. David Rosario for his advice on the SED fitting process.
+The authors thank Dr. Andy Goulding for his advice and input on the use of the HSC imaging data, Dr. David Rosario for his advice on the SED fitting process and Dr. Song Huang for his advice on the known sky subtraction issues in Subaru-HSC.
 AP acknowledges support from the Kavli Institute for the Physics and Mathematics of the Universe (Kavli IPMU).

 The Hyper Suprime-Cam (HSC) collaboration includes the astronomical communities of Japan and Taiwan, and Princeton University.
 The HSC instrumentation and software were developed by the National Astronomical Observatory of Japan (NAOJ), the Kavli Institute for the Physics and Mathematics of the Universe (Kavli IPMU), the University of Tokyo, the High Energy Accelerator Research Organization (KEK), the Academia Sinica Institute for Astronomy and Astrophysics in Taiwan (ASIAA), and Princeton University.
 Funding was contributed by the FIRST program from Japanese Cabinet Office, the Ministry of Education, Culture, Sports, Science and Technology (MEXT), the Japan Society for the Promotion of Science (JSPS), Japan Science and Technology Agency (JST), the Toray Science Foundation, NAOJ, Kavli IPMU, KEK, ASIAA, and Princeton University.